zenml-io/zenml/docs/book/user-guide/advanced-guide/environment-management/environment-variables.md

 Choose from `INFO`, `WARN`, `ERROR`, `CRITICAL`, `DEBUG`.

+If you want to configure whether logged output from steps is stored or not, set the `ZENML_DISABLE_STEP_LOGS_STORAGE` environment variable to `true`.
+Note that this will mean that logs from your steps will no longer be stored and thus won't be visible on the dashboard any more.

 ## ZenML repository path

 To configure where ZenML will install and look for its repository, set the